Who Is Responsible For A Blocked Drain: Landlord Or Tenant?

 Now, fixing a blocked drain is your landlord’s responsibility for most parts, but you can be liable for getting it repaired on specific grounds.
 For example, if you habitually thrust food down the kitchen drain or throw stuff in the toilet sink, you must fix the drain.
 We all know that such items can lead to clogs, which aren’t meant to go down the drain.

-This depends on the contract you sign with your landlord for most parts.
-However, if there’s a blockage due to negligence, the landlord is most likely responsible for repairing the drain.
+This depends largely on the contract you sign with your landlord.
+However, if the drain is blocked due to negligence, the landlord is most likely responsible for repairing it.

 Let’s say that before renting the house to you, there was a blocked drain in the apartment, and the landlord did not examine the space thoroughly.
 Now, this isn’t as easy as it sounds, for you’ll have to prove this point to your landlord so he can bear the expense.
 You will only convince him to pay for plumbing or urgent repairs when you provide evidence.